![]() |

 The functions OnMouseWelcome and OnMouseBye will now only be called when these events occur in the windows/controls that we have issued the ->Connect() for.
 Now we have only the simple - or, as it turns out, not so simple - matter of figuring when the mouse is actually hovering.

 We initially thought triggering dynamic tooltips would be as simple as capturing wxEVT_ENTER_WINDOW and wxEVT_LEAVE_WINDOW events.
 Shows you how stupid we were.
-First, there is the classic problem of jitter as the user moves into a window - you tend to wobble a bit on the way in (and the way out) so you can get all kinds of nasty flickering windows.
+First, there is the classic problem of jitter as the user moves into a window - you tend to wobble a bit on the way in (and on the way out) so you can get all kinds of nasty flickering windows.
 Second, we found problems getting reliable wxEVT_LEAVE_WINDOW events when a tooltip window is active.
 So we dropped the wxEVT_LEAVE_WINDOW event entirely and added a de-jitter timer.
 In our case we used 500ms - you could experiment, perhaps, with smaller values.
 The timer value determines how long the mouse must be over the control before the TipWindow will be displayed.
-Finally we also use the timer to Destroy() the displayed TipWindow - wxWidgets will do this automatically but only if the user clicks outside of our target controls.
+Finally, we also use the timer to Destroy() the displayed TipWindow - wxWidgets will do this automatically but only if the user clicks outside of the target controls which is jolly helpful but a tad limiting in the real world.
 So here is the final code:

 BEGIN_EVENT_TABLE(anyname, wxFrame)